ZhongLIFR/Logs2Graph/README.md

 # Logs2Graphs

-This repository contains the lab code for the manuscript "Graph Neural Networks based Log Anomaly Detection and Explanation", which has been submitted to the Information Sciences journal.
+This repository contains the lab code for the manuscript "Graph Neural Networks based Log Anomaly Detection and Explanation", which has been accepted by ICSE'24 poster track (short paper).
+The full version is under review with the EAAI journal.

 Readers can follow these steps to use our code: